 Rule 2.
 Baby Cribs Should Be Clutter-Free

-In America, around 2,000 deaths are reported to be due to Sudden Infant Death Syndrome (SIDS), according to Dailymail.
-Majority of the cases were due to suffocation during sleep because babies are put in cribs and cots with unsafe bedding, pillows, and blankets.
+In America, around 2,000 deaths are reported to be due to sudden infant death syndrome (SIDS), according to Dailymail.
+The majority of the cases were due to suffocation during sleep because babies are put in cribs and cots with unsafe bedding, pillows, and blankets.

 According to a study published by the American Academy of Paediatrics (AAP), 50% of US infants are still placed to sleep in “potentially hazardous bedding.”
 AAP advises parents to put their babies in a cot with no loose beddings or soft objects.
 Also, there should be no pillows, soft toys, or cot bumpers in the bed.

 Safety tips that you should observe while putting your baby to sleep:

 - Use a firm and flat mattress for your baby.

 - Never sleep with your baby on a sofa or armchair as this can cause potential suffocation.